JoMe92/Computer-Vision-Challenge/README.md

 In `Taymer-Computer-Vision-Challenge` an application for the measurement and CLassification of cables is developed.
 It is possible to load images via a graphical user interface.
-Using function buttons, the width of the cabel can be measured, an error can be detected and KLAssified, and the image can be saved with overly.
+Using function buttons, the width of the cabel can be measured, an error can be detected and Classified, and the image can be saved with overly.

 Contents